-I still remember, at the age of ten in 1960, visiting with my family the newly inaugurated building of the Catholic Institute at Floriana and being fascinated by the artwork and decoration which Emvin Cremona (1919-1987) and Frank Portelli (1922-2004) created for the commemoration of the 19th Centenary of St. Paul’s shipwreck.
+I still remember, at the age of ten in 1960, visiting with my family the newly inaugurated building of the Catholic Institute at Floriana.
+I was fascinated by the artwork and decoration which Emvin Cremona (1919-1987) and Frank Portelli (1922-2004) created for the commemoration of the 19th Centenary of St. Paul’s shipwreck.
 Cremona had created a stylized art and design project in his own manner from a monumental painting on glass depicting the figure of St. Paul up to the smallest detail, such as the elegant minimalist metal ashtrays, placed along the corridors.
 I was captivated by the atmosphere of the place with its Paleo Christian props realistically constructed from the originals.

 I vividly recall, one summer Saturday morning, awed in front of Antoine Camilleri’s first experimental, richly textured and abstract attempt of a work entitled ‘Life under the Soil’ at the gallery of the then Bank of Alderney in Zachary Street, Valletta.
 I just loved this gallery and used to pay frequent visits until it closed down in the early seventees.

 Throughout the 60s, my enthusiasm for art lessons at the Lyceum (il-Liċeo) under Antoine Camilleri (1922-2005) and later under Esprit Barthet (1919-1999) became rather obsessive.
-Between them, these two artists/teachers, though in a formal education, instilled in me the understanding of a fundamental discipline coupled by the pursuit of exploration and experimentation in art.
+Between them, these two artists/teachers, though within a formal education, instilled in me the understanding of a fundamental discipline coupled by the pursuit of exploration and experimentation in art.

 While in secondary school, whenever the curriculum offered optional studies, I subsequently and willingly retained my most favourite one.
 This gave me the joy of an assured award for each half-yearly and annual examination.
-Such school awards, together with a few others in a number of children’s art competitions, such as the Certificate for Distinction in Sculpture at the age of fourteen by the Malta Society of Arts, Manufacture and Commerce gave me great further encouragement at that age.
+Such school awards, together with a few others in a number of children’s art competitions, such as the Certificate for Distinction in Sculpture (masks) at the age of fourteen by the Malta Society of Arts, Manufacture and Commerce gave me great further encouragement at that age.